-- Raise the bonnet. - Turn bulb holder \Rightarrow Fig. 147 (A) to the left and pull. - Remove the bulb by pressing on the bulb holder and rotating at the same time to the left. - Installation involves all of the above steps in reverse sequence.
+- Raise the bonnet. - Rotate the bulb holder ⇒ fig. 147 (A) to the left and pull. - Remove the bulb by pressing on the bulb holder and rotating at the same time to the left. - Installation is done in the reverse order.